 Sinus Headaches: These co-occur with sinus infection symptoms like fever, congestion, and facial pressure.
 They can often be confused with migraines.

 Thunderclap Headaches: Very serious and severe!
-Develops in a minute or less and could be a symptom of serious medical conditions such as a hemorrhage, aneurysm or stroke.
+Develops in a minute or less and could be a symptom of serious medical conditions such as haemorrhage, aneurysm or stroke.
 Call for emergency help immediately if you experience a headache of this kind.

-Understanding Migraines Headaches and migraines are often confused with each other, however they are very different ailments.
+Headaches and migraines are often confused with each other, however, they are very different ailments.
 People who experience chronic migraines will attest very strongly to that!
 Migraines are very intense and severe headaches that often come with additional symptoms to head pain.

 Nausea/vomiting Sensitivity to light and/or sound Pain behind one eye or ear Seeing spots or flashing lights (auras) Temporary vision loss Two Categories:

 Migraines without Auras Migraines with Auras: An Aura refers to the sensations a person might experience before they get a migraine attack, usually 10-30 minutes prior.
 These sensations can include feeling less mentally alert, seeing flashing lights or unusual lines/colour spots, tingling or numbness in areas of the body, and having an unusual sense of smell, taste, or touch.